variancexplained/genai-lab-slm/discover/infra/monitor/README.md

 ## **Overview**

 The **Task Profiler** package provides a set of tools to capture and persist performance metrics of tasks within your data pipeline.
 The main components include:
-- **TaskProfile**: A data class that captures the performance metrics of a task.
+- **Profile**: A data class that captures the performance metrics of a task.
-- **ProfileRepo**: A repository class responsible for CRUD operations related to `TaskProfile` objects, storing them in an SQLite database.
+- **ProfileRepo**: A repository class responsible for CRUD operations related to `Profile` objects, storing them in an SQLite database.
 - **task_profiler**: A decorator that wraps the `run` method of task objects, capturing key metrics (CPU utilization, memory usage, etc.) and saving them using `ProfileRepo`.

 ## **Contents**